Back at One

-"Back at One" is a song written and performed by American recording artist Brian McKnight, taken from his fifth studio album of the same name (1999).
-The single was released on August 9, 1999.
+"Back at One" is a song written and performed by American recording artist Brian McKnight.
+It was released as the lead single from his fifth studio album, Back at One (1999), on August 9, 1999.
+The song became a chart hit, reaching number two in the United States and entering the top 10 in Canada and New Zealand.

 Composition

 Sheet music for "Back at One" is in the key of B major in common time with a slow tempo of 65 beats per minute.
 The song modulates a half step to C major for the last chorus.

 Chart performance

 "Back at One" went on to be one of McKnight's biggest successes, reaching the top ten in New Zealand, Canada and the United States, where it eventually peaked at number two for eight weeks but was kept off the top spot by "Smooth" by Santana.

 Music video

 The music video was directed by Francis Lawrence and was nominated for R&B video of the year in the Music Video Production Association Awards.
+In this music video, the ghost of Brian McKnight performs the song while walking out of the plane crash site at a cornfield.